ash0080/gun.doc.cn/Hypothetical-Amnesia-Machine.md

 ### Vector Clocks

-An alternative mechanism is the use of vector clocks.
+An alternative mechanism is the use of vector clocks<sup>1</sup>.
 In this case, messages are given a "state" measurement that indicates the order of operations.
 For example, if Alice starts up a chat server and sends out a message, it might be given the state "A:1", while her very next message would be given the state "A:2".
 But before Alice can send a third message, she receives a message from Bob.
 In Bob's message, he indicates that had received Alice's state "A:1" message.
 While we now know that Alice's "A:1" message was first, we don't know whether Alice's "A:2" or Bob's "B:2" message was second or third.
 However, if there are enough peers that are collecting and comparing states, we can deduce a large percentage of order.
 For example, if Charlie was listening to Alice and Bob, he may be able to indicate that Bob's "B:2" message was received before Alice's "A:2" message.
 Unfortunately, just like humans in transit, data takes time to travel and the distance between peers can be highly variable, especially on the internet where each packet of data can take a different path.

 |          | Timestamps                              | Vector Clocks                |
 |:--------:|:---------------------------------------:|:----------------------------:|